 Don’t forget proper nutrition!

-Culling takes the right perspective
+Culling takes the right mindset

-When it comes to culling Koi, well, you can’t have a queasy stomach about it.
+When it comes to culling Koi, you can’t have a queasy stomach about it.
 Your koi parents will produce of 500,000 eggs at a time though not all will make it to the juvenile stage you can be certain that you will find yourself overwhelmed with little koi unless you have the space for them!
 Koi are the gift that keeps on giving!
 Certain fish won’t look great and won’t be good to sell to breeders or homeowners and just need to be removed to ensure you maintain the genetic stock.
 Because of that, it’s important to cull out the ones you need to remove, and do it humanely and quickly.

 Selling: The Endgame